lightward/mechanic-tasks/docs/capture-all-authorized-payments/README.md

 Tags: Payment

-This task will scan for all orders that have a financial status of "authorized", and will capture payment for them.
+This task will scan for all orders that have a financial status of "authorized" or optionally "partially paid", and will attempt to capture all open authorized payments for them.
 This task can be scheduled to run daily, and can be run on demand.

 * View in the task library: [tasks.mechanic.dev/capture-all-authorized-payments](https://tasks.mechanic.dev/capture-all-authorized-payments)
 * Task JSON, for direct import: [task.json](../../tasks/capture-all-authorized-payments.json)